-In honor of Women’s History Month, we are showcasing five women who are renowned for their incredible accomplishments in Newport.
+In honor of Women’s History Month, we are showcasing seven women who are renowned for their incredible accomplishments in Newport.
 Their worldwide recognition is so well-deserved—it's important that we continue to keep their names alive in and out of the Newport community.
 From the "Bravest Woman in America" and the first female printer and editor in New England, to an Olympic champion and acclaimed artist, the legacy and contributions of women in Newport will live on forever.

 Find the most iconic women in Newport history below